 In Australia a naturopathic degree is a degree in herbal medicine and nutrition.
 Naturopathy is not pseudo science.
 The problem with the industry is not the lack of evidence for herbal medicine and supplements, but the lack of regulation in both the education sector and the industry, resulting in the difference in qualifications of your homeopath, acupuncturist, naturopath or nutritionist.
 In order to successfully integrate Complementary and Alternative Medicine (CAM) into main-stream healthcare the basis of training of CAM practitioners needs to be equivalent to university degree programmes offered currently to mainstream health professionals.
 Australian naturopaths study an internationally recognised transferable level 8 (EQF/AQF/NFQ/Level 6 Ofqual recognised by NARIC Ireland/UK ) honours science degree.
 The naturopathy degree I completed, indeed the 3 degrees I completed, were all 4 year full-time Bachelor of Health science degrees with contact hours equalling 24 hours per week or 96 hours per month.
 Some naturopathy courses are 3 year part-time courses equating to 14 contact hours per month only.
 These course are not internationally recognised.
 An naturopath with a science degree as a firm understanding of medical pathology, pharmacology.
 Being trained in pharmacology and drug nutrient drug/herb interactions, Australian naturopaths work in every pharmacy and health food store to advise pharmacists of drug/nutrient and drug/herb safety to protect Public Health.

 Australia is at the forefront of natural medicine training, having offered degree programmes for 20 years.
-My course provider is still going strong.
 The industry is well-regulated and moving towards registration with the Australian Health Practitioner Regulation Agency (AHPRA) the national registration body that develops a nationally consistent approach to auditing health practitioners including doctors, nurses, acupuncturists and allied health professionals.
 I was, while living in Australia, a registered acupuncturist.
 Common registration standards include criminal history checks, ensure English language skills are met and ensures all it's members meet continuing professional development requirements.
 Registration standards are regularly reviewed.
 This National registration body will, soon cover Naturopathy as a discipline in Australia meaning only naturopaths with a degree will be legally allowed to practice and anyone breaking the law will be taken to court.

 Naturopathy comprises Western Herbal Medicine and Nutrition